 To help them execute the task in ERPsim, the participants were provided a self-refreshing dashboard that displayed data for sales, inventory, and financial performance as well as a memory aid for the different rules of the game.
 The visual portion dashboards were designed using the design principles from Stephen Few's books Show me the Numbers (Few, 2012) and Information Dashboard Design (Few, 2013).
-The dashboard contained four types of indicators: useful information, well presented; useful information, poorly presented; useless information, well presented; useless information, poorly presented.
-In total, 4 versions of the dashboard were produced to randomize the disposition of the indicators in the screen.
+The dashboard contained four types of indicators: useful information, well presented; useful information, poorly presented; useless information, well presented; useless information of the dashboard were produced to randomize the disposition of the indicators in the screen.